X-Force: Fictional history

+X-Force (vol. 3)

 Angels and Demons

 The team's first mission has them investigating the theft of Bastion's head from a S.H.I.E.L.D. base.
 The trail leads back to the Purifiers, led by Matthew Risman and the mysterious Eli Bard.
 They attach Bastion's head to the body of a Nimrod unit, to use the revived Bastion in their "holy war" against mutantkind.
-Bastion retrieves an offspring of the technarch Magus from the ocean floor and revives several deceased X-Men villains, including Cameron Hodge, Bolivar Trask and Graydon Creed, by infecting their corpses with the Technarch Transmode Virus.
+Bastion retrieves an offspring of the technarch Magus from the ocean floor and revives several deceased X-Men villains, including Cameron Hodge, Bolivar Trask, and Graydon Creed, by infecting their corpses with the Technarch Transmode Virus.
 The virus allows Bastion a degree of mental control over the revived corpses.
 He also infects two living subjects with the virus: Donald Pierce and the Leper Queen.

 During X-Force's raid on a Purifer base, Risman holds Wolfsbane hostage.
 While Wolverine calls for the team to stand down, X-23 decides Risman is bluffing and activates a concealed detonator that sets off a series of powerful explosives.
 The explosion brings most of the base down around them, but Risman is able to escape with Wolfsbane during the chaos.
 Wolverine later admonishes Laura for being so reckless with the lives of her teammates and for allowing Rahne to be kidnapped.
 After interrogating and killing numerous Purifiers, X-Force finds Rahne held in a warehouse, barely alive.
 Angel retrieves Elixir to heal Rahne, who wakes up soon after.
 Laura then catches the scent of Elixir's and Angel's blood, and runs off to help them.
 She reaches the room just in time to see Wolfsbane standing above Angel with his severed wings in her jaws.
 While in the Purifiers' custody, Rahne had been brainwashed by her deranged father, Reverend Craig, causing her to go berserk at the sight of an angelic figure.
 Wolfsbane savagely attacks Laura before handing over Angel's wings to the Purifiers.